Canada

 The new Walkley Train Yard in Ottawa is a significant addition to the city's transportation infrastructure.

 While the new train has a similar look and feel as the older trains on the Confederation Line, it is quite different.
 Stadler Flirt trains are a series of multiple-unit trains designed and manufactured by the Swiss company Stadler Rail.
-"Flirt" stands for "Flinker Leichter Innovativer Regional-Triebzug," which translates to "Fast Light Innovative Regional Train" in English.
+"Flirt" stands for "Flinker Leichter Innovative Regional-Triebzug," which translates to "Fast Light Innovative Regional Train" in English.

 While these trains are well known in Europe for their reliability, comfort, and safety, they are designed for regional and suburban transit services, which kind of puzzled me, because this train is supposed to be used in the city.